HazyResearch/deepdive/doc/doc/basics/chunking.md

 ### Statistical Learning and Inference

 We will predicate the chunk tag for each word, which corresponds to `tag` column of `words` table.
-The variables are declared in `application.conf`:
+The variables are declared in `deepdive.conf`:

     schema.variables {
       words.tag: Categorical(13)